 - What do they value the most about working there?

 You could gather this information through surveys, group discussions, interviews with new hires and exit interviews with leavers.

 What are your key selling points?

-When you come to review the data that you have amassed, make sure that the team doing so represents a substantial cross-section of your business, this will help you determine what is valued the most.
+When you come to review the data that you have amassed when creating your employee value proposition, make sure that the team doing so represents a substantial cross-section of your business, this will help you determine what is valued the most.

 Defining your employer brand clearly within your EVP will show clearly what your business embodies and how any new potential hires values might fit in with the organisation.
 Use this to draft your EVP and consider questions like;